-- Regularly reviewing our aggregate risk exposures and risk management processes with management, including our Chief Executive Officer, Chief Financial Officer, Chief Risk Officer and Chief Compliance Officer; - Overseeing the Company's Enterprise Risk Management program and the Company's responsiveness to and discussions and compliance with the Federal Reserve Bank of St. Louis and other regulators' input, reviews and rules; - Considering the wide range of risks the Company confronts, including market risk, credit risk, technological and operational risk, liquidity and funding risk, compliance and legal risk, reputational risk, risks arising from actual or potential conflicts of interest, and strategic risk; and - Reviewing newly developing Company risks and the Company's efforts to address these developments.
+- Regularly reviewing our aggregate risk exposures and risk management processes with management, including our Chief Executive Officer, Chief Financial Officer, Chief Risk Officer and Chief Compliance Officer; - Considering cybersecurity matters, with a special meeting devoted each year to cybersecurity; - Overseeing the Company's Enterprise Risk Management program and the Company's responsiveness to and discussions and compliance with the Federal Reserve Bank of St. Louis and other regulators' input, reviews and rules; - Considering the wide range of risks the Company confronts, including market risk, credit risk, technological and operational risk, liquidity and funding risk, compliance and legal risk, reputational risk, risks arising from actual or potential conflicts of interest, and strategic risk; and - Reviewing newly developing Company risks and the Company's efforts to address these developments.